Paul T. Goldman: Reception

-The show attracted attention for its ambitious and ambiguous use of satire.
-The New Yorker writes that "the question fueling the narrative is 'What exactly are we watching?'" and criticized the show's blasé portrayal of Paul's misogyny and revenge porn, stating that "there’s no reason to trust Woliner any more than his subject."
-The Daily Beast writes that the series blurs fiction and reality in a way that's nearly as bizarre as The Rehearsal but that Woliner's portayal of Paul as "a colorful loon" felt "a bit mean."
+The show received mixed but mostly positive reviews.
+Hershal Pandya of Vulture described the show as "formally inventive and tonally adventurous" as Paul T. Goldman Nick of Collider called it "arguably the first can’t-miss TV show of 2023."
+Daniel Fienberg of Hollywood Reporter described it as "an undeniably fascinating, invariably uncomfortable piece of television."
+The New Yorker writes that the show is "experimental—and disturbing."
+They further added that "the series is an astute portrait of a man who has mastered the art of concealing his misogyny behind a bumbling benignity."
+The Daily Beast writes that the series blurs fiction and reality in a way that's nearly as bizarre as The Rehearsal but that Woliner's portrayal of Paul as "a colorful loon" felt "a bit mean."
 Variety called the series "more cruel than dazzling."

-On Rotten Tomatoes, the series holds an approval rating of 75% based on 16 reviews, with an average rating of 7.00/10.
+On Rotten Tomatoes, the series holds an approval rating of 76% based on 16 reviews, with an average rating of 7.00/10.
 The website's critical consensus reads, "This comedic docuseries-with-an-asterisk may strike some as ethically questionable and others as too opaque to fuss over, but there's no denying that Paul T. Goldman makes an unforgettable impression."
 On Metacritic, the series holds a rating of 63 out of 100, based on 11 critics, indicating "generally favorable reviews".